moorepants/dissertation/control.rst

 Model Description
 -----------------

+The design of the control structure was design to meet these requirements:

+1. Roll stabilization is the primary task, with path following in the outer loop.
+The roll should be stabilize before closing the path following loops.
+2. The input to the bicycle and rider biomechanic model is steer torque.
+3. The neuromuscular mode of the closed system should have a natural frequency around 10 rad/s to match laboratory tracking tasks of a human operator.
+4. The system should be simple in such that only simple gains are needed to stabilized the system and close all the loops.
+5. We should see evidence of the crossover model in the open roll, heading and lateral deviation loops.

-The multiloop model we use is constructed with a sequential loop closure technique that sets the model up to follow the dictates of the crossover model.
+The multi-loop model we use is constructed with a sequential loop closure technique that sets the model up to follow the dictates of the crossover model.
-The three inner loops manage the roll stablization task and the outer two loops manage the path following.
-We include a simple model of the humans neuromuscular dynamics which produces a steer torque from the steer angle error.
+The three inner loops manage the roll stabilization task and the outer two loops manage the path following.
+We include a simple second order model of the human's neuromuscular dynamics which produces a steer torque from the steer angle error.

 .. math::
    :label: eqNeuromuscular